Arundel Farm offers ethically farmed products and reinvests

 to fortify the long-term sustainability of the ecosystem.

 The Hume family first arrived in Tasmania in 1823.
 James Hume, a merchant, tried his hand at distilling and tanning before moving to Piccaninny Point on the East Coast, where he and his wife Martha started farming.
 Two generations later, the family moved to the Derwent Valley in 1894.The farm site was settled by Europeans in 1820 and named Arundel by John Cawthorn, the original title holder.
 Prior to European settlement, the area was home to the Tasmanian Aboriginal people, the Big River Tribe.Now, Arundel Farm is run by Fiona.
-Arundel farm is a mixed operation consisting of Cormo and Merino sheep for wool production, cross-bred ewes for prime lamb production, a small herd of black Angus cattle and Australia’s largest flock of heritage English leicester sheep.
+Arundel Farm is a mixed operation consisting of Cormo and Merino sheep for wool production, cross-bred ewes for prime lamb production, a small herd of black Angus cattle and Australia’s largest flock of heritage English leicester sheep.

 Location & Terroir